shakfu/py-js/README.md

 ## Packaging

-This project has builtin features to package, sign, notarize and deploy python3 externals for Max/MSP.
+As mentioned previously, the py-js `builder` subproject be used to build customized python distributions for python3 externals.
+In addition, it can also package, sign, notarize and deploy the same externals for distribution.

 These features are implemented in `py-js/source/project/py/builder/packaging.py` and are exposed via two interfaces: